 Defense of Employers

-Jack also defends licensed medical practitioners against claims of professional negligence and malpractice made by former patients.
-Since he began practicing law, Jack has represented a variety of physicians, including surgeons, oncologists, anesthesiologists, nephrologists, internists, and family practitioners in both state and federal court as well as before professional licensing and/or administrative boards.
+Jack also defends a variety of licensed professionals (including appraisers, home inspectors, attorneys, real estate agents/brokers and various medical practitioners) against claims of professional negligence and malpractice.
+Since he began practicing law, Jack has represented these professionals in both state and federal court as well as before professional licensing and/or administrative boards.

 Most Recent Posts

 School District Liability under Title IX – Part I: Gebser v.
 Lago Vista

 An interesting aspect of municipal law, recently discussed at this year’s DRI Civil Rights and Governmental Tort Liability Seminar, concerns… Read More

 Cranfill Sumner LLP today announced that Robert El-Jaouhari (Raleigh), Jake Stewart (Charlotte), and Jack Wright (Charlotte) have been named partners in the firm.… Read More

 Throughout the year, Cranfill Sumner LLP’s attorneys work diligently to bring the most up-to-date information on North Carolina legal updates… Read More

 U.S. Supreme Court Holds that a Violation of an Individual’s Miranda Rights Does Not Provide a Basis for a § 1983 Claim.